-Angkor Archeological Park & Siem Reap
+Angkor Archaeological Park & Siem Reap

-Most visitors to Cambodia visit the Angkor Archeological Park, an area of more than 400 square kilometers near the town of Siem Reap.
+Most visitors to Cambodia visit the Angkor Archaeological Park, an area of more than 400 square kilometers near the town of Siem Reap.
 This area was the scene of one of the world’s most developed civilizations of its time.
 A large number of impressive monuments as Angkor Wat and the Bayon remain in a well preserved state.